ThomasPokorny/log-service/README.md

 # log-service
 a simple logging microservice.
 ### Usage
-the log-service application allows all basic create and get operations for log entities.
+the log-service application allows basic create and get operations for log entities.

 #### Postman Collection